dogtim/HaveFun_ImageEditing/README.md

 5. Can undo and redo, user could undo deleting or adding object
 6. Export and share as images.

-# Requirements
+# Architecture & Philosophy
-1. Record the steps of how you complete this project using git, and send us the result using following command: git bundle create repo.bundle --all
+## Idea
+The simple Photo editing project differs from other browsing apps that get data from remote storage.
+Here is a list that demos the [MVVM/MVC/MVP](https://github.com/android/architecture-samples) from Google's Open Source project.
+You can checkout to different branches and find out the appropriate architecture pattern.

+To start the project by the old one, the very traditional architecture

+### MVC
+No matter the architecture you pick up, you should follow the S.O.L.I.D pattern.
+This is more important than pursuing the "best" architecture pattern.

+### WHY?
+In photo editing, there is a trick thought inside the design.
+The VIEW is sometimes the DATA, and vice versa.
+We operate the VIEW to form a DATA and then generate the new VIEW.

+For example:
+The user can move the VIEW(Shape or PhotoImage) on the canvas.
+The VIEW does not change any appearance but the position only, and its positions (x and y) held by this VIEW

+> Gesture -> VIEW -> VIEW(Internal Data, such as x, y)

+It is very different from the common use cases in MVVM

+> Gesture -> VIEW(Click request) -> ViewModel -> Repository -> (Remote or Local)

+### Components
-2. Please demonstrate the OOP principles and component design in ways you are familiar with.
+Please demonstrate the OOP principles and component design in ways you are familiar with.
 You can use any of the architecture including but not limited to Android MVVM.

-3. Please write a document (.doc or .md) or directly add your answer in this document in English, which should include:
-  What's the overall architecture?
-What are the major components?
-Please explain them individually.

-4. In the process of implementing this app, you might have different design decisions in your mind, share your thoughts and explain why you made that decision.

-# Personality
-Problem: Heart, Will, or Head

-Please read this article about personality types: [The Type of Team Diversity You’re Probably Not Paying Attention To](https://docs.google.com/document/d/1uIz1D72DcthD8SNAEE_Lzw23CfpSUI1zL1SdMFzu9jw/edit)

-1. Which type (Heart, Will, or Head) best describes yourself?
-Why?
-2. Describe a previous work situation when you or your group has had a conflict due to different types of people (Heart, Will, or Head), and explain how you handled it.
+The whole sketch of class and components will update [here](https://app.diagrams.net/#G1z8-ujAls_4BCl_PveP2SQTaGk8Po57jR)

 # Reference
 - [BPCollage](https://github.com/chemickypes/BPCollage)